Zipra1/vore-research/god outside-in of god.md

 - Empowering
 - Interesting, existentially.
 In a god outside-in of god way.
 - A way to entirely disconnect from life: *sleep?* *is this a relation to death, or is it merely coincidence that death is also disconnect and a part of some vore?* #sleep #death

+When the God inside of God is empowered `in this case, via creating and consuming vore`